-1. You Work Harder
+1. Badminton Winning Mindset Byproduct – You Work Harder

-2. You are Remembered as a Fighter
+2. Badminton Psychology: You are Remembered as a Fighter

 3. A Winning Mindset Requires You to Learn Your Limits

 When you never give up, you come to find out exactly where your limits lie.
 You know what physical training causes your muscles to cramp up, your body to feel weak, and your head to become light-headed.
 You are more in tune with what things you can do and what things you can’t.
 You will have direct goals to beat and limits to surpass.
 If 500 bunny hops were your limit to muscle fatigue this week, you can aim to do more than 500 bunny hops when you recover the next week.
 Training to your limits ensures that you maximize the quality and efficiency of your training sessions, and gives you future goals to surpass.
 Although not easy, it is a good way to reinforce and practice that badminton winning mindset.

-4. You Will Never be a Loser
+4. Final Pro Tip: You Will Never Be a Loser in Badminton

 Regardless of the actual outcome of the match, you will never be a loser.
 Even though you may lose the match, your opponent cannot take away your unwavering fighting spirit.
 You know, deep inside, that you already gave it your all and the reason for your loss was because this was your limit.
 You have new targets and new goals to surpass, and by never giving up, you will reach them.
 If you gave up easily during the match, the feeling of defeat will be extremely strong – you do not know why you lost, and you may think it was just a bad game.
 By always giving your 100%, you will always be in control of your path and how you perceive things.

 One more time – Try your best to bring this with you to every training session and every tournament game.
 Give yourself a fighting chance by never giving up.
 Show your opponents that you are a fighter and make a name for yourself.
 Learn your limits and make plans to surpass them.
 Be your own champion.
 Never give up.
 Never surrender.
 This is what it takes to build a winning badminton mindset.